Song-task association in dementia care, a preliminary study.

 Further development of Memory Tracks will utilise behavioural or physical triggers and sensors to create a contextual, more immersive user experience.
 The framework is that of song, association and task being nested together with the robust emotional association providing the ‘glue’ between song and task.

-The ’scoping’ stage of this project includes a review of the literature, conversation with non-dementia suffering couple from a similar age demographic in collaboration with Sound Vault HQ (podcast network) and a baseline questionnaire from Pendine Park Care Home.
+The ’scoping’ stage of this project includes a review of the literature, conversation with couple not living with dementia from a similar age demographic in collaboration with Sound Vault HQ (podcast network) and a baseline questionnaire from Pendine Park Care Home.

 Pendine Park Research Summary